For the impatient

 C:\q10-nitrogen8> device\boundary\scripts\flash_fastboot.bat nitrogen8m

-Once the OS is flashed into the eMMC, make sure to update U-Boot:
+Once the OS is flashed, make sure to update U-Boot:

 => run upgradeu